RomaanMkv/MLOps-project/docs/README.md

 # docs

-This directory contains the project's documentation, including reports, figures, and any other relevant documentation.
-Keep all your documentation files organized here for easy reference.
+The docs folder contains all the project's documentation, including reports, figures, and other relevant documentation.
+Properly organizing and maintaining documentation is crucial for ensuring that all aspects of the project are well-documented, making it easier for team members, stakeholders, and future maintainers to understand the project.